-Sometimes it helps to get a little dose of encouragement — along with a good cup of coffee! — to start the day.
+Sometimes it helps to get a little dose of encouragement—along with a good cup of coffee!—to start the day.
+Today we discuss "believer."

-Hopefully the message below will help you get off to a good start for the week.
-Please feel free to forward the newsletter on to others that you think would benefit from the content.
+Hopefully, the message below will help you get off to a good start for the week.
+Please feel free to forward the newsletter along to others who you think would benefit from the content.

-Now fair warning, I’m going to be particularly challenging this week.
-AND, I’m also going to get bit deeper into the area of faith.
-You’ve been warned – read on at your own risk!
+Now, fair warning, I’m going to be particularly challenging this week.
+AND I’m also going to get a bit deeper into the area of faith.
+You’ve been warned—read on at your own risk!

-The word “believer” is one absolutely chock full of potential!
+The word “believer” is one that is absolutely chock full of potential!
 Two potential ideas that could be presented regarding being a believer:

 I am going to take a third approach that might be a bit less controversial and might offer a bit wider appeal.
-But full disclosure, I love / buy in 100% into BOTH of the above ideas.
-Consider this:
+But full disclosure, I love / 100% buy into BOTH of the above ideas.

 Being a believer requires risk: